AmingAndrei/violence.website/content/metaphoricals/anima.md

 [[index|...]]/[[metaphoricals]]/anima.md

 Anima are a metaphoric phenomena and autonomous entities that randomly manifest and form temporary, involuntary connections with individual hosts.
-Their emergence and disappearance follow no discernible pattern.
+Their emergence and disappearance follow no discernible pattern, with an estimated 0.0001% chance of manifesting every 24 hours.

 Appearance